How does the drug interact with Dicloplast Patch:

 How to manage the interaction:

-There may be a possible interaction between Dicloplast Patch and Panobinostat, but they can be taken together if your doctor has prescribed them.
-However, consult your doctor immediately if you experience any unusual bleeding or have other signs of bleeding like dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headaches.
-Do not discontinue any medications without consulting your doctor.
+There may be a possible interaction between Dicloplast Patch and deferasirox but they can be taken together if your doctor has prescribed them.
+However, consult your doctor immediately if you experience symptoms such as severe abdominal pain, bloating, sudden dizziness or lightheadedness, nausea, vomiting (especially with blood), loss of appetite, and/or black, tarry stools, increased or decreased urination, fluid retention, swelling, shortness of breath, muscle cramps, weakness, confusion, and irregular heart rhythm.
+Do not stop using any medications without first talking to your doctor.